citrus-thunder/clisharp/readme.md

 // Creates a new Shell object
 var s = new Shell();

-// Adds a "greet" command to the Shell, which will be run whenever the user types "greet" into the CLI s.AddFunction("greet")
+// Adds a new ShellFunction named "greet" to the Shell,
+// which will be run whenever the user types "greet" into the CLI s.AddFunction("greet")
 	.SetFunction((string[] args) => {Console.WriteLine("Hello!")})
 	.SetHelp("Greets the User");